Welcome to Oak Class – Year 5/6

 Welcome back to school, all ready for the new school year!
 This term we will be learning about ‘World War Two’.
 Please click on the link below for more details.

-Please scroll the page to see what we have been up to this year!
+Please scroll the page to see what we were up to last year!